-COPENHAGEN / STEVNS: The Capital District's Supply Company (Hofor) wants to build the 300 MW offshore wind farm Aflandshage Windmill Park approximately ten km from the southern tip of Amager and a good eight km from the northern part of Stevns.
-But the wind farm must not only supply green power to approx. 300,000 households.
-It must also improve marine biology in the Øresund.
+COPHEN (OH) / STEVNS: The Capital Region Utility Company (Hofor) wants to build the 300 MW offshore wind farm Aflandshage Wind Farm approximately ten km from the southern tip of Amager and a good eight km from northern Stevns.
+But the wind farm will not only supply green electricity to approximately 300,000 households.
+It will also improve marine biology in Øresund.

-Forsyningsselskabet is thus betting that a side benefit may arise in connection with the construction of the offshore wind farm.
-The side benefit should be more cod in Øresund and Køge Bay - as well as a general improvement of the living conditions for both marine plants and animals in the area around the turbines.
-In any case, these are requirements that are specified in tender materials, the company states in a press release.
+The utility company is thus betting that a side benefit may arise in connection with the construction of the offshore wind farm.
+That side benefit should be more cod in Øresund and Køge Bugt - as well as a general improvement in the living conditions for both marine plants and animals in the area around the turbines.
+At least these are requirements that are specified in the tender materials, the company states in a press release.

-- We want our offshore wind turbines to have a good impact on the surrounding environment.
-That is why we have made demands in our tender that the foundations of the turbines must function as artificial rock reefs in the best possible way - a so-called Nature Inclusive Design, says Stig Balduin Andersen, project manager at Hofor.
+- We want our offshore wind turbines to have a positive impact on the surrounding environment.
+That is why we have set a requirement in our tender that the foundations of the turbines should function as artificial stone reefs in the best possible way – a so-called Nature Inclusive Design, says Stig Balduin Andersen, project manager at Hofor.
 He continues:

 - Research has shown that the foundations of offshore wind turbines can have a positive effect on marine biology.
 This applies in particular to the type of foundations we have chosen for Aflandshage – concrete foundations that stand on the seabed, and where the seabed around the foundations is covered by several layers of stone that act as erosion protection.
-We will specifically target our design with artificial rock reefs, so that it supports the life of cod, which over a long period of time has declined in Øresund and Køge Bay.
+We will specifically target our design with artificial stone reefs so that it supports the life of cod, which has been declining in the Øresund and Køge Bay for many years.

-For cod, it applies that stones laid out up to 15 meters below sea level are particularly suitable for improving living conditions.
-HOFOR therefore demands that bidders document how erosion protection laid out at these water depths will improve the cod's living conditions.
+For cod, stones laid up to 15 meters below the sea surface are particularly suitable for improving living conditions.
+Therefore, HOFOR requires that bidders document how erosion protection laid out at these water depths will improve the living conditions of cod.

-In addition to the requirement for Nature Inclusive Design, HOFOR has also made it a criterion for the award of a contract that the future contractor considers sustainable solutions.
-Including, not least, that concrete with a lower CO2 footprint is used, and that fuel consumption in connection with the construction work is generally reduced.
+In addition to the requirement for Nature Inclusive Design, HOFOR has also made it a criterion for awarding a contract that the future contractor considers sustainable solutions.
+This includes, not least, the use of concrete with a lower CO2 footprint, and the general reduction of fuel consumption in connection with the construction work.

 HOFOR's tender for turbine foundations for Aflandshage Wind Farm was launched in September 2022.
-HOFOR expects to be able to complete the large and complex tender in autumn 2023 with the award of a contract.
+HOFOR expects to be able to conclude the large and complex tender in the autumn of 2023 with the award of a contract.

-The tender includes design, production, construction, transport, installation and testing of the total of 26 concrete foundations to be built for the Aflandshage Wind Farm.
-Project manager Stig Balduin Andersen expects the total work to be carried out over a period of approximately two years.
+The tender includes design, production, construction, transport, installation and testing of a total of 26 concrete foundations to be built for Aflandshage Wind Farm.
+Project manager Stig Balduin Andersen expects the entire work to be carried out over a period of approximately two years.

-Aflandshage Wind Farm will consist of 26 modern offshore wind turbines with a total height of up to 220 meters to the top of the blade.
+Aflandshage Wind Farm will consist of 26 modern offshore wind turbines with a total height of up to 220 meters to the top blade tip.

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.